yuxng/MDP_Tracking/README.md

 5. For testing, use MOT_test.m

+Important: make sure libsvm-3.20 in the 3rd_party directory is used.
+Other versions of libsvm may not be compatible wit the code.

 ### Usage on the KITTI tracking dataset

 1. Download the KITTI tracking benchmark (data, development kit and detections) from http://www.cvlibs.net/datasets/kitti/eval_tracking.php